sashwebster/pdsnd_github/README.md

 Analyzing bikeshare data from three cities

 ### Description
-Describe what your project is about and what it does
+This project provides information about bikeshare use in three cities in the U.S.

 ### Files used
 Three data files were used for analysis: